 Why It’s Worth Watching

-The films premise is interesting in that you make split second decisions along with the character of Rory along with him and its quite thought-provoking in that respect.
+The films premise is interesting in that you make split second decisions along with the character of Rory and its quite thought-provoking in that respect.
 It’s very taut when the emotions are running high and the ending is quite harrowing.
-It’s also a good point to note that is really the fact that help is on the way when it really might not be is a carrot dangling activity that is very dangerous.
+It’s also a good point to note , that if help is on the way when it really might not be – is a carrot dangling activity causing more harm than good?

 With only really four proper characters in the film I’ll go with Mary McCormack for spending half the film coughing up all kinds of wonders!